eduvpn/android/README.md

 # Running with Android Studio

-First install the `swig` package with your operating system package manager.
+First install the `swig` and `go` packages with your operating system package manager.

 Make sure you have the latest stable version of Android Studio installed, you can download it from [here](https://developer.android.com/studio).
 Open the project by opening the build.gradle in the root of this repository with Android Studio.